zhaojio/NameNft/README.md

 ## Final goal
 The nft is minted by a string (username) and can be used on multiple chains, and the nft holder has a unique username on multiple chains.

+## Why have the right to own and use
+If the user name is only minted on multiple chains at the time of registration, due to the problem of time difference, it cannot be guaranteed that the minting will be successful on multiple chains.
+For example, if two addresses are minted on two chains at the same time, conflicts will occur.
+After the ownership is introduced and only exists on one chain, when casting, first query whether the user name on other chains exists, which can ensure uniqueness, but at this time the user name can only exist on one chain, and the usability is limited, so it needs to be introduced again The concept of usage rights can guarantee uniqueness and can be used in more places.

+## Use Cases(assumption)

+1. Find the corresponding address by name.
+2. Confirm user identity by name when transferring money by address to avoid mistakes.
+    E.g:
+    1. The third-party wallet app integrates NameNft DApp, and the address of the other party can be found by the name when transferring money.
+    2. The third-party chat app integrates NameNft DApp and finds a user through @xxxx.
+    3. The third-party wallet app integrates NameNft DApp.
+When filling in the address, it prompts the name corresponding to the address, which is used to confirm the user's identity and avoid errors.

 ## Run the project

 The environment is the same as axelar-local-gmp-examples